 The ERMP will evolve over time as market and business factors change.
 At least on an annual basis, the Chief Executive Officer, in consultation with the RMT, will review the ERMP and associated procedures to determine if they should be amended, supplemented, or updated to account for changing business conditions and/or regulatory requirements.
 If an amendment is warranted, the ERMP amendment will be submitted to the Board for approval.
-Changes to ERMP appendices may be approved and implemented by the Chief Executive Officer, in consultation with the RMT, with the exception of new transaction types and changes to the Energy Risk Hedging Strategy, which also require Board approval.
+Changes to ERMP appendices may be approved and implemented by the Chief Executive Officer, in consultation with the RMT, with the exception of Appendices B and C, which will require Board approval.